bustroker/shirka.domotics/readme.md

 cd ../../vagrant
 ls
 ```
 `ls` should display all the content in shirka.domotics.
-This we call **root-folder**.
+This will be **root-folder**.

-**ALL PORTS AND ENDPOINTS ARE REFERING TO VAGRANT VM, UNLESS SPECIFIED OTHERWISE**
+**ALL PORTS AND ENDPOINTS ARE REFERING TO VAGRANT VM's, UNLESS SPECIFIED OTHERWISE**

 ### Full run with docker-compose
-run
+Run
 ```
 cd <root-folder>
 docker-compose up --build